 According to the Federal Motor Safety Carrier Safety Administration, in 2009, there were 5.5 million truck accidents recorded in the United States which resulted in $48 billion worth of damages both to people and property.
-In 2010, in New York State alone, there was 11,572 truck crashes reported with an astonishing 45% of those taking place between 6 am and noon.
+In 2010, in New York State alone, there were 11,572 truck crashes reported with astonishing 45% of those taking place between 6am and noon.
 Most of these accidents were due to driver fatigue after a long night of driving.
-The statistics compiled by the New York Department of Motor Vehicles corroborates this and further shows that human factor was to blame for almost 80% of truck accidents in 2010.
+The statistics compiled by the New York Department of Motor Vehicles corroborates this and further shows that human factor was to blame in almost 80% of truck accidents in 2010.

-Under the federal law, New York truck drivers must be certified every two months to prove both physical and mental fitness to drive.
-Strict health criteria that preclude a history of diabetes, heart disease (or any other cardiovascular problem), respiratory distress, high blood pressure, rheumatic, arthritic, orthopedic, muscular, neuromuscular and vascular diseases, epilepsy, mental or psychiatric illness, are also required.
-Drivers must also see at least 20/40 (Snellen) and not rely on a hearing aid.
-A log book detailing their “hours of service”, including how much they slept and rested, and how much time they spent loading, unloading, driving, stopping, inspecting, fueling and eating is also required.
-Truck, van and bus drivers are prohibited from consuming alcohol at least four hours before driving.
+Under the federal law, New York truck drivers have to be certified every two months as both physically and mentally fit to drive.
+They also need to meet very strict health criteria.
+For instance, the drivers cannot have history of diabetes, heart disease (or any other cardiovascular problem), respiratory distress, high blood pressure, rheumatic, arthritic, orthopaedic, muscular, neuromuscular and/or vascular diseases, epilepsy, mental or psychiatric illness, as well as be able to see at least 20/40 (Snellen) and hear without a hearing aid.
+Additionally, they are obligated by law to keep a log book detailing their “hours of service”, namely how much they slept and rested, and how much time they spent loading, unloading, driving, stopping, inspecting, fueling and eating.
+Truck, van and bus drivers are also prohibited from consuming alcohol at least four hours before driving.

-One out of seven traffic fatalities is caused by a collision with a large truck.
+One out of eight traffic fatalities is caused by a collision with a large truck.

 Nearly 80 percent of all large truck accidents involve more than one vehicle other than the truck.

 Last year, trucks accounted for more than 100,000 accidents, 23,000 injuries and more than 4,000 fatalities in the USA.